andrewatts23/aegis-core-c1/README.md

 **Continuity-Governed Admissibility Processor**
 **Build 1 — Browser Adjudication Reference Runtime**

 AEGIS-CORE C1 is a continuity-governed admissibility processor: a system designed to determine whether computation is permitted to become consequence-bearing reality.

-This repository presents a **public browser adjudication reference runtime** for that architecture.
-It is an inspectable GitHub Pages artifact that computes predicate outcomes from live inputs, resolves governed disposition, resolves machine-significant resulting state, evaluates persistence support, and writes a governance-meaningful legitimacy record.

-It is intended to make the architecture legible in a public runtime environment without claiming RTL closure, ASIC closure, fabrication readiness, unrestricted implementation rights, or public disclosure of protected-core internal build logic.

----
+In the public repository, it is presented as a **browser adjudication reference runtime** that makes the architecture inspectable, runnable, and technically legible without claiming full RTL, ASIC, or fabrication closure.  [oai_citation:0‡AEGIS_CORE_C1_Master_Build_Packet_watermarked.docx](sediment://file_0000000080f871fda13a6139f5445fdb)  [oai_citation:1‡AEGIS-CORE C1 ENGINEERING ARCHITECTURE REVIEW PACKET.txt](sediment://file_00000000417071f8a2e6b3d3264c22e9)

-# What this build is
+## What this repository is

 This repository is:

-- a **browser-runnable constitutional-compute reference runtime**
+- a browser-runnable constitutional-compute reference runtime
-- a **live predicate-driven adjudication artifact**
+- a live predicate-driven adjudication artifact
-- a **public technical review layer**
+- a public technical review layer
-- a **legibility surface for governed request evaluation**
+- a legibility surface for governed request evaluation
-- a **runtime model for admissibility-governed state formation**
+- a runtime model for admissibility-governed state formation
-- a **public explanation layer for bounded consequence, supervised persistence, and governance-meaningful audit**
+- a public explanation layer for bounded consequence, supervised persistence, and governance-meaningful audit

----
+The public runtime computes predicate posture from live inputs, resolves governed disposition, resolves machine-significant resulting state, evaluates continuity support, and writes a legitimacy record from computed runtime facts.
+That matches the AEGIS architectural direction described in the master build packet and engineering review packet.  [oai_citation:2‡AEGIS_CORE_C1_Master_Build_Packet_watermarked.docx](sediment://file_0000000080f871fda13a6139f5445fdb)  [oai_citation:3‡AEGIS-CORE C1 ENGINEERING ARCHITECTURE REVIEW PACKET.txt](sediment://file_00000000417071f8a2e6b3d3264c22e9)

-# What this build is not
+## What this repository is not

 This repository is **not**: